autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/lidar-lidar-calibration.md

     livox_front_right]"/>
     ```

-??? note "i.e., At the tutorial_vehicle it should be like this snippet."
+??? note "i.e., At the tutorial_vehicle it should be like this snippet"

     ```xml
     +   <let